 2.1.5 Emphasize care coordination

-A significant bright spot for Kansas has been the creation of a statewide enterprise system for the Ages and Stages Questionnaire (ASQ).
-This allows service providers to more easily access the ASQ screening tool, which is critical for ensuring children get connected to the right support services in the early stages of life.
-Emphasis is now on training providers to administer and use the ASQ, identifying appropriate referral workflow, and providing support for communities to strengthen referral partnerships.
+A significant bright spot for Kansas is the statewide enterprise system for the Ages and Stages Questionnaire (ASQ).
+This allows service providers to more easily access the ASQ screening tool, which is critical for connecting children to the right support services early in life.
+Emphasis is now on training providers to administer and use the ASQ, identifying appropriate referral workflow, and helping communities strengthen referral partnerships.
+139 Part C Enterprise accounts have been created since the launch in August 2021, with a total of 964 programs participating across Part C and KSDE accounts.

-Care Coordination is another bright spot for Kansas with two KDHE programs recently launched and starting to have impact.
-Bridges, which helps families transition smoothly from Part C to Part B programs, is partnering with Infant Toddler Services to help ensure families are aware of and participate in this service.
-The Pediatric Pilot is also a newly-launched program that connects a Care Coordinator with pediatric offices to offer a two-generation approach to referrals, improving the well-being of both mother and baby.
+Holistic Care Coordination, an approach to coordinating services, care, and support in a “whole-person” manner, is another bright spot for Kansas with two impactful KDHE programs.
+Bridges, which helps families transition smoothly from Part C to Part B programs, is partnering with Infant Toddler Services to ensure families are aware of and participate in this service.
+The Pediatric Pilot program connects a Care Coordinator with pediatric offices to offer a two-generation approach to referrals, improving the well-being of both mother and baby.
+KDHE also developed a Holistic Care Coordination Toolkit, provided five “COVID Support through Care Coordination” sessions in conjunction with the Kansas Chapter of the American Academy of Pediatrics using Project ECHO (Extension for Community Healthcare Outcomes), and supported coordinators in 5 communities.